radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

   - Applications.Core/environments/*/recipes/*
 ```

+> [!CAUTION]
+>
-This action may not be correct.
+> This action may not be correct.
 The intent is to permit the ability to register and unregistered recipes on all environments within a certain resource group.
 The scenario is that the environment administrator has created the environment and connected it to the cloud provider.
 But there are certain resource types that require a specific team expertise such as DBAs.
 The Radius admin wants to permit the ability to register/unregister recipes only while not being able to modify the environment or the resource types.

 **Result**